edisnake/doctrine-intro/README.md

 for us.

 It is good exercise to add the remaining commands yourself if you would like to dive in deeper.

+#### Introduce Doctrine events (Global and Entity)

+In this commit we introduce different types of Doctrine events.
+Lifecycle callbacks directly on the Publisher entity.
+We set up an Entity Listener for the Book entity so that we can "mail" changes as they happen.
+Lastly we also add a Doctrine event listener to persist history entries for our Book price changes.

+We make use once more of the `make:entity` command to create our [PriceHistory](doc/create/make-price-history.md) entity.